-The first precursor parameter consisted of titanium (IV) butoxide concentration [Ti(OC4H9)4; Sigma-Aldrich, 97%] in volumes of 1.0 millilitres, 1.5 millilitres, and 2.0 millilitres.
-This parameter was chosen because the weight of concentration was sequenced from 1.0 millilitres, 1.5 millilitres, and 2.0 millilitres.
+The first precursor parameter consisted of titanium (IV) butoxide concentration [Ti(OC_4H_9)4; Sigma-Aldrich, 97%] in volumes of 1.0 millilitres, 1.5 millilitres, and 2.0 millilitres.
+This parameter was chosen because the weight of concentration was sequenced from 1.0 mL, 1.5 mL, and 2.0 mL.
 This sample was more uniform than others.
 Further, the annealing temperature was 500 °C. The pure TiO2 solutions were mixed with other materials.
-The materials used in the experiment included 10 ml of ethanol (C2H5OH) as a solvent, 5 millilitres of glacial acetic acid (CH3CO2H) and 1 drop of triton X-100 (Sigma-Aldrich) as a stabilizer to prevent precipitation in the solution.
-Additionally, a molar ratio of hydrochloric acid (HCl) to deionized water (10 millilitres:10 millilitres) was used, along with 3 millilitres of deionized water as a source of oxygen (O).
-The mixture consists of Titanium (IV) butoxide combined with 10 millilitres of ethanol, 5 millilitres of acetic acid catalysts, 1 drop of triton X-100, and a molar ratio of hydrochloric acid (HCl) to deionized water of 10 millilitres:10 millilitres.
+The materials used in the experiment included 10 mL of ethanol (C_2H_5OH) as a solvent, 5 mL of glacial acetic acid (CH_3CO_2H) and 1 drop of Triton X-100 (Sigma-Aldrich) as a stabiliser to prevent precipitation in the solution.
+Additionally, a molar ratio of hydrochloric acid (HCl) to deionised water (10 mL:10 mL) was used, along with 3 mL of deionised water as a source of oxygen (O).
+The mixture consists of Titanium (IV) butoxide combined with 10 millilitres of ethanol, 5 mL of acetic acid (HCl) to deionised water of 10 mL:10 mL.
 These solutions were stirred at 40 °C for 30 minutes.
 The heating process was needed to halt the carbon chain and to increase the reaction between molecules.

 Subsequently, the solution underwent continuous stirring for 3 hours (referred to as the ageing phase) employing sol-gel synthesis under normal environmental circumstances.
 This resulted in the formation of a clear solution that solidified into a gel at room temperature.
 Then, the sol was applied onto the glass substrate using spin coating at a speed of 3000 rpm for 30 seconds, resulting in the deposition of five layers of a homogenous film.
 The TiO2 solution was applied to the substrates by dropping it up to 10 times.
-The layers generated after spin-coating were subjected to preheating at a temperature of 100 $^{\circ}$ C for 5 minutes.
-The annealing process was conducted at a temperature of 500 $^{\circ}$ C for 1 hour to enhance the crystallisation of all the layers [22].
+The layers generated after spin-coating were subjected to preheating at a temperature of 100 °C for 5 minutes.
+The annealing process was conducted at a temperature of 500°C for 1 hour to enhance the crystallisation of all the layers [22].
 The machines used were JOEL JSM 7600F Field Emission Scanning Electron Microscopy (FE-SEM), Park System XE-100 Atomic Force Microscopy (AFM) and Ultraviolet (UV)-1800 Shimadzu.
-FESEM is used to show how the uniformity of the morphology and the accuracy of the thickness of thin film.
-AFM is used to identify the highest surface roughness and the lowest grain size.
-Ultraviolet (UV)-1800 Shimadzu is used to identify the highest transmittance and the lowest optical band gap of thin film.
+FESEM was used to show the uniformity of the morphology and the accuracy of the thickness of the thin film.
+AFM was used to identify the highest surface roughness and the lowest grain size.
+Ultraviolet (UV)-1800 Shimadzu was used to identify the highest transmittance and the lowest optical band gap of the thin film.